cjngai/TABle5/README.md

 To add a note, simply click **Add Note**.
 To save your note, click **Save**.

-If you would like to edit a note, click the (edit) button.
-If you would like to delete a note, click the **X** button.
+If you would like to edit a note, hover over the note and click the (edit) button.
+If you would like to delete a note, hover over the note and click the **X** button.

 ## Known Issues